jessicaldale/manager-readme/README.md

 # What you can expect from me
 I'm a big fan of 1-on-1's.
 I believe that these meetings are for you to set the agenda: What would you like to talk about?
 What’s going well?
 What’s bugging you?
 These don’t need to be about work updates unless you really want to talk about work.
 If there are things that I want to ask you, I’ll do it, but this is your time.
 If I have feedback, I will also provide it during this time.

-For local chats, I really enjoy walking 1:1s; for remote chats, I have a difficult time focusing unless I can see your face over video.
-This is only a minimum though, and not a maximum!
-I prefer to have separate meetings scheduled for agenda-driven chats (e.g. goals, reviewing 360 feedback, etc.) so that we still have room for more timely 1:1 chat.

-While I have a preference to meeting for 30 minutes every week, the length, frequency, and medium are up to you.
-To start, I will book us time to meet for 1 hour once a week.
-As mentioned before, this is not the only time you can reach me - if there is ever something on your mind, please reach out.
-If I am busy, I will find time for you.

 ## Feedback
 I am a strong believer of [Radical Candor](https://www.youtube.com/watch?v=MIh_992Nfes); I want to ensure that you are receiving honest and actionable feedback on a consistent basis.
 There should never be a scenario where a performance review, or in the worst case scenario, a Performance Improvement Plan, is the first time that you hear negative comments or feedback.
 I will provide you with feedback and guidance to the best of my ability, and will do my best to ensure that you understand the feedback that I provide to you.
 I will always ensure that feedback is given in a private setting.